ramstojh/kanchay/README.rst

     cd starspot
     python setup.py install

-Note that the above instructions are only for Linux.
-To install these dependencies on other operating systems, please see their own installation instructions.
 Aditionally, *kanchay* needs LaTex to generate light curve plots.
 Follow this `link <https://milq.github.io/install-latex-ubuntu-debian/>`_ to install LaTex on Linux (linux mint, ubuntu, debian).

 Note that *kanchay* requires of Pandas < 1.4.